-The average cost of cheek augmentation ranges from $3,100 to $4,500.
+The average cost of cheek augmentation starts at $4,800.
 This primarily depends on the type of implants or fillers used.

 **Fee's that are posted are subject to change.
 No doctor/patient relationship is established until exam.
 Consent in perpetuity until canceled in writing.